cforall/llheap/README.md

 * `calloc` sets the sticky zero-fill property
 * `memalign` sets the alignment sticky property, remembering the specified alignment size
 * `realloc` preserved all sticky properties when moving and increasing space
-* `malloc_stats` prints (default standard error) detailed statistics of all allocation/free operations.
-HeapPerThread must be compiled with statistic flag.
+* `malloc_stats` prints (default standard error) detailed statistics of all allocation/free operations. llheap must be compiled with statistic flag.

 **Return:** side-effect of writing out statistics.

 ## Added Features

-The following new allocation operations are available with HeapPerThread:
+The following new allocation operations are available with llheap:

 ### `void * aalloc( size_t dim, size_t elemSize )`
 extends calloc for allocating a dynamic array of objects but *without* zero-filling the memory. aalloc is significantly faster than calloc.